JUSTICE FOR PIDGIE D'ALLESSIO

 After my memoir was published, I received hundreds of emails and notes from people with a connection to Irene, or to Hartford.
 What was overwhelming were the heart-wrenching letters from women with no connection except that they were also raped as children.
 These women never told anyone what happened to them because of the humiliation they felt.
 They told me.

 The memoir, they said, relieved them of the burden of shame they carried.
 Good God, shame.
 Little girls who never received comfort, let alone medical attention, because society led them to believe that they'd done something shameful.
-And there were also women who did what Pidgie did, were faced with similar victim-shaming questions like the one the police asked Pidgie, and the most common: "What were you wearing when this happened?"
+And there were also women who done what Pidgie had, and were faced with similar victim-shaming questions like the one the police asked Pidgie, the most common: "What were you wearing when this happened?"

 But Pidgie knew she should not feel shame, and she knew her parents would help her do what was right.
 They did.

-And so, I received that email, the subject line: I am Pidgie D'Allessio's son.
+And so, I received that shocking email, one year ago, in March, 2019, the subject line: I am Pidgie D'Allessio's son.